rakibcoding/rakibcoding/README.md

 ### About Personal Stuffs:

-- 🔭 Currently engaged in projects utilizing React,NextJS,NodeJS.
+- 🔭 Currently engaged in projects utilizing ReactJS,NextJS,TypeScript and NodeJS.
 - 🌱 Passionate about developing impactful web applications that make a difference.
-- 💬 Open to discussions on (https://github.com/RakibHassan01/RakibHassan01/issues)
+- 💬  Open to insightful discussions at [GitHub](https://github.com/RakibHassan01/RakibHassan01/issues).
-- 📧 Reach me at : rakibh.dev@gmail.com
-- 🥅 2024 Goals: Pursuing advanced proficiency in Python.
+- 🥅 2024 Goals  :  Pursuing advanced proficiency in Python.
-- ⚡ Fun fact : I find joy in mastering Valorant in my free time. :) :)
+- ⚡ Fun fact    :  Outside the coding realm, I find joy in the strategic world of Valorant. :)
 <a href="#">
   <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=3da37a&height=120&section=footer"/>
 </a>